Traditional Cornea Transplant

 Understanding Cornea Transplants

-Prior to explaining a cornea transplant, it’s worth a brief explanation and review of the cornea and its general function.
-The cornea is the very front surface of the eye or the outer surface of the eye.
-The cornea plays a major role in how you focus on images.
-In conjunction with your natural crystalline lens the cornea helps to provide required focusing power.
+The cornea is the very front surface of the eye or the outer surface of the eye and plays a major role in focusing how you see images.
 If the cornea becomes weak or damaged, serious visual problems may arise.
-Because the cornea is such an important part of your visual system please make sure to contact a qualified ophthalmologist if you think you might have damaged your cornea.
 Treating damaged or irregular corneas is something that is routinely done at Eye Consultants of Atlanta.
 A damaged cornea requires special attention by our specially trained cornea eye surgeons.
-Often times we can start treating the cornea with medication.
-If your vision cannot be accurately corrected with medications, eyeglasses or contact lenses a corneal transplant may be required.
+Often we initially treat the cornea with medication.
+If the issue with the cornea cannot be corrected with medications, eyeglasses or contact lenses, a corneal transplant or other procedure may be required.

 How Does Damage to the Cornea Occur?

-Damage to the cornea may arise from various conditions such as hereditary issues, chemical burns, blunt object trauma, viruses or bacterial infections.
-Conditions that may require a patient to seek a cornea transplant include clouding of the cornea, keratoconus, Fuchs dystrophy, irregular corneal surface tissue growths, or corneal scarring due to infection or trauma.
+Damage to the cornea may arise from various conditions such as hereditary issues, chemical burns, blunt object trauma, and viral or bacterial infections.
+Conditions that may require a patient to seek a cornea transplant include clouding of the cornea, keratoconus, Fuchs’ dystrophy, irregular corneal surface tissue growths, or corneal scarring due to infection or trauma.

-Very careful and specialized contact lens fittings are necessary before recommending a corneal transplant.
-One study found that 69% of keratoconics most referred for transplant could be successfully fit with contact lenses if special lens designs were used.
+For example, one study found that 69% of keratoconus patients that were referred for surgical intervention could instead be successfully fit with custom specialty contact lenses. .
+The Contact Lens Department at Eye Consultants of Atlanta can perform these custom fits.
 Thus, prior to transplant every effort should be made to optimally fit the patient with contact lenses, especially if there is not significant corneal scarring affecting vision.
-However, a few patients become intolerant to contact lenses, and require a transplant earlier than otherwise would be necessary.
-If the patient has a large area of thinning, a very decentered cone or significant blood vessel growth into the usually clear cornea, called neovascularization, a transplant may be performed earlier than otherwise indicated by the visual performance, as these factors may require a larger than normal transplant button size and/or increase the chance of rejection if allowed to advance too far.
 It is important to realize that a transplant does not necessarily guarantee freedom from contact lenses, as they are often required for resulting refractive errors and astigmatism.